robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ## Step 3
 ### Add trust boundaries that intersect data flows
 ### Trust boundary placement
-- Threads in a OS process are often inside a trust boundary, because they share the same privileges, rights, identifiers and access
+- Threads are often inside a trust boundary.
+They share the same privileges, rights, identifiers and access

-- Processes talking across a network always have a trust boundary.
-They make may create a secure channel, but they’re still distinct entities
+- Processes talking across a network may create a secure channel, but .red[they’re still distinct entities.]
-- Encrypting network traffic is an ‘instinctive’ mitigation, but may not address tampering or spoofing
+Encrypting network traffic is an ‘instinctive’ mitigation, but may not address tampering or spoofing

 ---